VishalPawar1010/System_Design/API/User_Managmenent_Api.md

 - **Authorization**: Implement role-based access control to restrict access to certain endpoints based on user roles.
 - **Input Validation**: Validate all incoming data to prevent SQL injection and other attacks.

-## 5. Error and Exception Handling
+### 5. Error and Exception Handling: [refer this folder](https://github.com/VishalPawar1010/SpringBoot_Angular_FullStackWebApp/tree/develop/UmsApp/spring-boot-App/src/main/java/com/growth10Mindset/admin/exceptions)

 The API will provide standardized error responses to ensure that clients can handle errors gracefully.
 Key aspects of error handling include: